-1. Freeze Cards You Won’t Be Using Before Travel
+1. Freeze Any Cards You Won’t Be Using Before You Travel

 Pack your wallet like you do your suitcase — with extreme care.
-According to Jason Glassberg, co-founder of Casaba Security, you should freeze credit and debit cards you won’t be using prior to travel.
+According to Jason Glassberg, co-founder and managing principal of Casaba Security, you should freeze credit and debit cards that you don’t plan on using before you hit the road.

 “If you are bringing multiple cards with you, you are increasing the risk of multiple account takeovers,” he said.
 “This will happen if you use multiple cards for in-store or online transactions while traveling, but even if you don’t use them, there’s always the possibility they could be lost or stolen.”

-Connecting to Wi-Fi might seem like a great way to save money on your phone bill, particularly if there are different rates overseas.
+You might be tempted to conserve data by connecting to wifi wherever you are overseas, particularly if the rates are higher where you’re headed.
 However, the safest bet for your bottom line is to use your phone’s network while traveling, said Glassberg.

-“It is less common for us to see run-of-the-mill criminals using cellular hacking tools — most of them stick with Wi-Fi hacking because it’s far easier and cheaper to do so,” he said.
-“There’s a lower chance that a criminal will be sitting in a Starbucks, airport terminal or hotel lobby with a modified femtocell (cellular spoofing tool) in their backpack than there is that they will have a laptop equipped with a simple Wi-Fi eavesdropping software tool.”
+“It is less common for us to see run-of-the-mill criminals using cellular hacking tools — most of them stick with wifi hacking because it’s far easier and cheaper to do so,” he said.

 “Credit report alerts would benefit a traveler because they would know instantly or near to instantly if a fraudulent account was opened in their name and could resolve the issue quickly, versus finding out about the issue once they returned home from traveling,” said Harrine Freeman, financial expert and founder of H.E.
 Freeman Enterprises, a credit restoration company.

 Glassberg also recommends having an email solely for financial accounts.
-Keep this address private to avoid putting your fiscal information — and credit — at risk.
+Keep this address private to avoid putting your private information — and credit — at risk.

 6. Use Prepaid Cards

 Unlike credit or debit cards, prepaid cards do not link to any personally identifiable information.
-Hence, using these cards while traveling helps eliminate identity theft because purchases are anonymous, said Freeman.
+That’s why using these cards while traveling helps eliminate identity theft because purchases are anonymous, said Freeman.